philc/book-notes/psychology/deep work - cal newport.md

     encounter and isolated deep thinking are supported.
-It's a setup that straddles a spectrum where on one extreme we find solo thinker, isolated from inspiration but free from distraction, and on the other extreme, we find the fully collaborative thinker in an open office, flush with inspiration but struggling to support the deep thinking needed to build on it.
+It's a setup that straddles a spectrum where on one extreme we find solo thinker, isolated from inspiration but free from distraction, and on the other extreme, we find the fully collaborative thinker in an open office, flush with inspiration but struggling to support the deep thinking needed to build on it."
   * In office spaces, "you should try to optimize each effort (depth and serendipity) separately, as opposed to mixing them together into a sludge that impedes both goals."
 * Accountability: the presence of the other party waiting for your next insight -- be it someone